cdwat/Star/TOS.md

 STAR Terms of Service Agreement
 Last Updated: June 23, 2019

-This STAR Terms of Service Agreement (the “Agreement" or “Terms of Service") is made between the development team behind STAR (“STAR," “we," “us," or “our") and you, our customer (“you" or “your").
-STAR provides a video-first selling and promotion service (collectively, the “Services").
+This STAR Terms of Service Agreement (the "Agreement" or "Terms of Service") is made between the development team behind STAR ("STAR," "we," "us," or "our") and you, our customer ("you" or "your").
+STAR provides a video-first selling and promotion service (collectively, the "Services").
 This Agreement governs your use of our Services.

 1․ Acceptance
 ================

 By creating an account, viewing videos, downloading our app, or otherwise visiting or using our Services, you accept this Agreement and consent to contract with us electronically.

 If you are an entity other than a natural person, the person who registers the account or otherwise uses our Services must have the authority to bind the entity.
-In this context, “you" means both the entity and each person who is authorized to access the account.
+In this context, "you" means both the entity and each person who is authorized to access the account.

 We may update this Agreement by posting a revised version on the iOS App Store.
 By continuing to use our Services, you accept any revised Agreement.